AkashXII/js-practice/README.md

-These are just my practice work, primarily focusing on html and js :)))
+These are just my practice works, primarily focusing on html and js :)))